Paul-J-Company/Systems-Design/README.md

-This Git Repository is dedicated to the topic of Systems Design and the roles and functions<br> that a Systems Designer, Platform Engineer, SRE, and/or DevOps Engineer entail.
+This Git Repository is dedicated to the topic of Systems Design and the roles and responsibilities<br> that a Systems Designer, Platform Engineer, SRE, and/or DevOps Engineer entail.

 These are introductory notes about the subject and is meant to get someone not familiar<br> with System Design "up to speed" on the latest terminology, techologies and techniques.

-It also serves the purpose as my System Design site for my home lab.<br>
+It also serves as my Systems Design site for my home lab.<br>
-So the examples you see, like:<br>
+So some of the examples you see, like:<br>
 [HOWTO: Describe an OnPrem Installation]()<br>
 [HOWTO: Evaluate a Kuberenetes Installation]()<br>
 are things I've done on my home lab.

 Start by reading the [System Design](https://github.com/Paul-J-Company/Systems-Design/blob/main/Systems-Design.md) document.<br>
-Followed by the [Kubernetes](https://github.com/Paul-J-Company/Systems-Design/blob/main/Kubernetes.md) document.

 **When I will make my Private Code Repository Public**
 1) When I retire.<br>